History of Dedham, Massachusetts, 1800–1899: Animals

 In August 1810, it was thought a dog "under symptoms of madness" bit 12 cows and gave them an illness which killed them.
 "Some idle fellow" in the town then when around shooting every dog he could find, even shooting into houses and killing dogs wrapped up in women's aprons who were trying to protect them.
 The town was divided between those who argued for the "Rights of Dogs" and those who thought they should be exterminated.

 In 1870, a horse owned by John Gardiner broke free from the carriage to which it was hitched and took off down River Place.
 Crowds tried to stop it when it reached Memorial Hall, but the horse turned instead and ran into Andrew Norris' grocery store on the first floor.
 The front assembly of the carriage, which was trailing behind, hit a granite hitching post, and turned the assembly vertically so that one wheel was on the air and the other was scraping along the ground.
 The horse bolted through the store, past a rack of glassware and crockery, and then out the other door without causing any damage.

+A bear escaped from the estate of eccentric sewing machine magnate William Emerson Baker in 1888 and spent the night under the porch of the Allin Congregational Church before returning to Needham the next day.